kinde-oss/kinde-dotnet-sdk/Readme.md

 Besides configuration, all code approach is quite similar.
 Only difference is if authorization flow requires user redirection or not.
 For Client configuration ```Authorize()``` call is enough for authoriztion.
 For others (PKCE and Authorization code) you should handle redirection to Kinde (as IdP) and handle callback to end authorization.

+### Integration to your application

+Main instrument for integration is ```KindeClientFactory``` class.
+It provides thread safe instances creating and retreiving.
+It is not mandatory to use it, you can create your own solution for web app to control access for list of users.

 #### Authentication